EtherDream/QuickReader/README.md

 https://jsbin.com/loyuxad/edit?html,console

-With a stream reader, you can read the data in the specified format while downloading, which makes the user experience better.
+With a stream reader, you can read the data in the specified types while downloading, which makes the user experience better.
 You don't have to do the chunk slicing and buffering yourself, the reader does all that.

 Without it, you would have to wait for all the data to be downloaded before you could read it (e.g., via DataView).
 Since JS doesn't support structures, you have to pass in an offset parameter for each read, which is inconvenient to use.